Earl of Clarendon: Second creation of the title

 Lady Jane Hyde, eldest daughter of the fourth Earl of Clarendon, married William Capell, 3rd Earl of Essex.
 Their daughter Lady Charlotte Capell married the prominent diplomat and politician Thomas Villiers, second son of William Villiers, 2nd Earl of Jersey.
 Villiers was Envoy to Vienna and Berlin and served as Joint Postmaster General and as Chancellor of the Duchy of Lancaster.
 In 1748 he was made a Baron of the Kingdom of Prussia, an honour which he received Royal licence to use in Great Britain, and in 1756 the barony of Hyde held by his wife's ancestors was revived when he was raised to the Peerage of Great Britain as Baron Hyde, of Hindon in the County of Wiltshire.
 In 1776 the earldom of Clarendon was also revived when he was made Earl of Clarendon in the Peerage of Great Britain.

-The Hyde barony was created with a remainder to the heirs male of the body of Thomas Villier by his wife, Charlotte, failing which to Charlotte and the heirs male of her body.
+The Hyde barony was created with a remainder to the heirs male of the body of Thomas Villiers by his wife, Charlotte, failing which to Charlotte and the heirs male of her body.